MadsLeander/natives/MISC/GetWindDirection.md

 ```

 ## Return value
 Returns a vector3 with x and y being the rotation in 2d space.
-Z is seemingly not used.
+Z is not used.

 Gets the wind direction, use math.atan (or equivalent) to get the rotation in radians.
+This native is used by the game for golf, hunting and the Caida Libre mission (native found in the following decompiled scripts: golf.c, golf_mp.c, hunting2.c, hunting_ambient.c and martin1.c).

 ## Examples
 ```lua